max4766/webgl_practice/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-This is a demo web page shows a datasheet with `react-datasheet-grid` and a chart  with `recharts`.
+This is a web page shows a 3D model with a background.

-You can add rows and extra contents in the datasheet yet it doesn't save data you would type.
+You can control the model's orbit and see the model since it provides you with light effect.

-BarChart data here is locally defined as 'data'.
-You can check recharts UI.

-When you hover Navigation bar, you can see the name of each icon.

-All the components were made with `MUI`.
+`webGL` is a method to show 3D models on a web.

+Since it's a bit difficult to use, `three.js` is used for managing codes easier.

+and `drei`, `fiber` are React optimized version of three.js.

+With drei and fiber, you can build up a webpage with 3d models easier and faster than just using three.js.

+Here, the 3D model was created solely byself using `SketUp`, one of the 3D modeling tools.

 ## Getting Started